imri0t/SkyrimDates/README.md

 # SkyrimDates
-A script for showing current date as a lore based date in Skyrim, including lore-frienbdly holiday dates.
+A script for showing current dates as a lore based dates in Skyrim, including lore-frienbdly holiday dates.
-More to come later (possiby lore library
+More to come later (possiby a lore library)

 ## requirements
 - termcolor (pip install termcolor)